NewtonJoshua/AITAM-Web/README.md

 AITAM is a collaborative tool to help associates to manage and track their action items to completion.<br>
   AITAM can be used to Create, Assign, Track, Review and Manage the Action Items of a team.<br>
-  AITAM is developed in an effort to learn/refresh the concepts of Java (Java EE Web Components) and Mobile (HTML5- PhoneGap) development.